oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/domain-configuration/_index.md

     -   [Configuring the WebLogic Authentication Provider](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-F61EF14D-7461-4F29-80D9-A171DEE3E882)
     -   [Configuring LDAP Authentication Providers](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-C1478BFB-A1FF-46F0-8931-627A00B7945A)
     -   [Configuring RDBMS Authentication Providers](https://docs.oracle.com/pls/topic/lookup?ctx=en/middleware/fusion-middleware/weblogic-remote-console/administer&id=SECMG-GUID-8E2F4AEB-A54E-48E9-BB6B-7B6AF7C4FDC5)
-3. Ensure that both the login and management endpoints (<code>console/*</code> and <code>management/*</code>, respectively) of your Administration Server are accessible by WebLogic Remote Console.
+3. Ensure that both the login and management endpoints (<code>console/\*</code> and <code>management/\*</code>, respectively) of your Administration Server are accessible by WebLogic Remote Console.
 If your Administration Server's endpoints are behind a firewall, load balancer, or otherwise externally unavailable, you will need to expose those endpoints manually.

+    The <code>console/\*</code> endpoint handles requests to obtain the identity token so it should be protected by a policy defined by your identity and access management (IAM) solution, where these policies typically enable an SSO solution.
+The <code>management/\*</code> endpoint is the service endpoint that is protected by the token obtained after authentication with the <code>console/\*</code> endpoint completes successfully.

     {{< alert title="Note" color="primary" >}}

+    If you want to customize the login endpoint, you can replace the <code>console</code> segment of the login endpoint.
+The <code>login</code> segment remains unchanged.
+However, if you modify the login endpoint, it can prevent WebLogic Remote Console from successfully connecting to *any* Administration Server.
+Do not change it unless you fully understand how changing the login endpoint will affect access to your environments.
+Consider configuring a proxy server to route requests to WebLogic Server instead.

-    If you want to customize the login endpoint, update the **Remote Console Helper Context Path** attribute (see step [4](#STEP_JMG_NLW_CDC)) with a new endpoint and restart WebLogic Server.
-Be aware that this only replaces <code>console</code>; you cannot change the <code>login</code> segment.
+    To customize the login endpoint, update the Remote Console Helper Context Path attribute (see step [4](#STEP_JMG_NLW_CDC)) with a new endpoint and restart WebLogic Server.

     Then, go to **File**, then **Settings**.
 (On macOS, go to **WebLogic Remote Console**, then **Settings**.)
 Under the **Other Java System Properties** section, click **+** to add a new row and enter <code>console.ssoDomainLoginUri=/*newEndpoint*/login</code>.

-    If you modify the Remote Console Helper Context Path, it can prevent WebLogic Remote Console from successfully connecting to the Administration Server.
-Do not change it unless you understand how changing the login endpoint will affect access to your environment.

     {{< /alert >}}

-4. Customize the Remote Console Helper.
+4.  <a id="STEP_JMG_NLW_CDC"></a>**Optional**: Customize the Remote Console Helper.

     1. In the **Edit Tree**, go to **Environment**, then **Domain**.